tone-labs/dewey/README.md

 ### Why "Dewey"?

 The Dewey Decimal Classification system revolutionized how libraries organize information.
-Similarly, Dewey the library helps you organize and access your API data efficiently.
-Plus, it's short, memorable, and fun! 📚
+Dewey the library helps you organize and access your records in an efficient and standardized way. 📚

-### Why no reflection?

-Reflection makes code hard to debug and understand.
-Explicit adapter functions are:
-- Easier to debug (just set a breakpoint)
-- Easier to understand (see exactly what's happening)
-- Type-safe (compiler catches errors)
-- More idiomatic Go

 ### Why `any` for order options?